 BEST UTILITY KNIFE: Gerber EAB Lite Pocket Knife

-For a simple fixed-blade utility knife that you can carry in your pocket and use for small cutting tasks (opening a cardboard box or blister pack, cutting string, crafting, scraping excess paint), it’s exceedingly hard to beat the Gerber EAB Lite Pocket Knife.
+For a simple fixed-blade utility knife that you can carry in your pocket and use for small cutting tasks (cutting string, crafting, or scraping excess paint, for example), check out the Gerber EAB Lite Pocket Knife.
 Made of sturdy stainless steel, it’s super thin, measuring just 2.8 inches long when closed.
 The weight?
 Only 2.5 ounces.
 This knife is foldable, with a deep groove for finger safety, and it easily screws apart for blade changes.
 There’s even an attached money clip.

 RUNNER-UP: WORKPRO Quick-Open Retractable Utility Knife

-If “safety first!” is your motto, the solidly constructed WORKPRO Retractable is your go-to utility knife.
+If “safety first!” is your motto, the solidly constructed WORKPRO Retractable is a worthy option.
 Its easy-grip, ergonomic handle has nonslip insets for a comfortable, secure hold, and the blade adjusts to three positions, so you can determine just how much blade you need.
-Once the blade goes dull, you’ll be back to work in no time with the knife’s quick-change function that makes it a breeze to swap blades.
+Once the blade goes dull, you’ll be back to work in no time with the knife’s quick-change function that makes it much easier to swap blades.

 ALSO CONSIDER: FC Folding Utility Knife

-With heavy-duty carbon steel fixed blades that slice through just about anything, this is the perfect utility knife for casual everyday use.
+With heavy-duty carbon steel fixed blades that slice through just about anything, this is a great utility knife for casual everyday use.
 It boasts an anti-slip grip to protect your fingers, a quick-change mechanism for fast and easy blade changes, and it folds at the press of a push-button lock that keeps the blade securely in the closed position when not in use.